threegold116/Tool-Star-OCT/README.md

 ### 4. Inference Your Model

 In this section, we infer answers using a trained model.
 We support five types of mathematical reasoning datasets: AIME24, AIME25, GSM8K, MATH, and MATH500, as well as seven QA reasoning datasets: WebWalker, HotpotQA, 2WikiMultiHopQA, Bamboogle, MuSiQue, GAIA, and HLE.
+Due to resource constraints, all models and baselines will test a maximum of 500 samples for mathematical reasoning, 200 samples for all QA datasets, and 500 samples for HLE (please refer our code).

 First, replace the API_URL and API key with your own in the following files: